Home » Other Categories » The 5 Most Dangerous Cities for Women in the US

 • Property crimes: 4916.04 per 100,000

-By some estimates, Cleveland currently has the highest poverty rate among large cities in the US, though there is, in reality, very little between Cleveland and Detroit, and like Detroit, about half of all children there live in poverty.
+By some estimates, Cleveland currently has the highest poverty rate among large cities in the US.
+Like Detroit, about half of all children in Cleveland live in poverty

 The rape rate is significantly higher than in Detroit, and property crimes were also somewhat higher.
 Cleveland was recently ranked the worst city for black women in America by City Lab, which is particularly troubling given that almost half the city’s population identifies as African-American (47.6%).